The Best Time to Share a Post on Facebook 2023

 If there's one thing you can count on from Facebook, it's that no two people can ever compromise on anything!
 The optimal time to write is the same way.
 There are several different opinions about what is best, and there is no definite response.

-Let's take a look at a few couple of the ideas:
+Let's take a look at a few couples of our ideas:

 1 p.m.-3 p.m.
 Saturdays and weekdays (Buffer)